 - Dependencies that are potentially problematic are red.
 For example, a predecessor work item planned in the same iteration or later than successor work item.

 - In the case of multiple dependencies on a work item, if one is red, then all will be red.

-View the burnup chart
+View the Burnup Chart

 By default, the chart burns up all points or counts from all user stories and defects from all direct features in the Features list.
 For derived features, only work assigned to the scoped project in the selected release is reflected in the chart.

-Click a row to scope the chart to just that feature or group of user stories.
+Select a row to scope the chart to just that feature or group of user stories.

-Hover over a point in the chart to access more details in a pop-up:
+Hover over a point in the chart to access more details in a popup: